 The Foundation has been administered by a Board of Trustees.
 Through March 31, 2023, grants have been made to qualifying charities in the amount of $156,934,230.57.

 Grant Request Procedures and Guidelines established by the Foundation’s Trustees provide that grants be made within in the State of Texas.
 Historically, grants have been made exclusively in the Texas Gulf Coast area most often referred to as the South Texas Crossroads Area.
 This would include Aransas, Bee, Calhoun, Colorado, Dewitt, Goliad, Gonzales, Jackson,

 Karnes, Lavaca, Matagorda, Refugio, Victoria, Waller and Wharton Counties.
 Primary emphasis will be given to requests for medical or allied health purposes, and institutions of higher education.
-The Foundation's Board of Trustees presently consist of M.H.
-Brock, Chairman, Jim Bouligny, Vice Chairman, Jack Morrison, Secretary/Treasurer, Dick Koop, Terrell Mullins Rosemary Rust and Russell Marshall.
+The Foundation's Board of Trustees presently consist of Russell Marshall, Chairman, Jim Bouligny, Vice Chairman, Dennis Soimons, Secretary/Treasurer, M.H> Brock, Terrell Mullins, Rosemary Rust and Luis Guerra.
 The Foundation's Executive Vice President and Manager is Robert Halepeska.
 Dorothy Mikulenka is responsible for accounting and technology.

 Dennis Simons-Jackson Couny, Secretary/Treasurer email@example.com

 M.H.
 Brock-Jackson County firstname.lastname@example.org

 Rosemary Rust-Wharton County firstname.lastname@example.org